ShaikAmeena2990/Semiconductorchip-hotspot-detection/README.md

 1.Data Preparation

-Image loading and splitting using splitfolders
+.Image loading and splitting using splitfolders

-Augmentation with ImageDataGenerator
+.Augmentation with ImageDataGenerator

 2.Model Development